I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/61883/ns-61883-_cmp_create_plug.md

 An input plug, which receives data sent by the bus to the device.

+`Pcr`

+On input, an <a href="https://msdn.microsoft.com/library/windows/hardware/ff537010">AV_PCR</a> structure that contains values used by the protocol driver to initialize the plug.

+`pfnNotify`

+On input, a pointer to a caller-supplied function to be called by the protocol driver when the plug is created.

+`Context`

+On input, a pointer to an optional caller-supplied context for the function at <b>pfnNotify</b>.

+`PlugNum`

+On output, the plug number.

+`hPlug`

+On output, the handle of the created plug

+<b>PlugNum</b>

+    The plug number of the newly created plug.
+If the plug could not be created, <b>PlugNum</b> is zero (0).

+     <b>hPlug</b>

+    A handle to the newly created plug.
+If the plug could not be created, <b>hPlug</b> is null.

+.

 ## Remarks
 If successful, the IEC-61883 protocol driver sets <b>Irp-&gt;IoStatus.Status </b>to STATUS_SUCCESS.